 There is more than one way to Skinner cat

 Both Pavlov and Skinner (Hill 1997) noticed that eventually the power of the anchor reduces and they die down and becomes extinct, although Skinner was able to show that by random reinforcement the anchor could be easily retained.
-However since we know that the most powerful Phobias rarely become extinct by themselves, and so it is clear that some anchors can be most powerfully installed.
+However, since we know that the most powerful Phobias rarely become extinct by themselves, and so it is clear that some anchors can be most powerfully installed.
 Bandler and Grinder noticed that the very best time to fire an anchor was just before the peak of the activity or state.
-This builds and installs powerful and long lasting anchors.
+This builds and installs powerful and long-lasting anchors.
 The following diagram illustrates this point.

 And what does that have to do with performance and mental preparation?
 Now that we know how to build, install and maintain powerful anchors, we can understand how others may do the same.
 Wearing a lucky red sock, gives a powerful anchor for a successful frame of mind, hearing the crowd cheer is a trigger for many athletes to go that extra mile, make that extra effort.
 George Bush uses anchoring in generating a frenzied state at his rallies, the pledge of allegiance, the national anthem, are all powerful triggers for generating positive and profound states.
 This is a demonstration of the fact that anchors are not just for individuals, but can be used to take groups and teams into appropriate uptime and winning states.
 Team talks and coaching sessions can all benefit from careful selection and triggering of anchors.

 An interesting point to note here is that the US president is doing a double anchoring, using triggers that he already knows exists to generate the state he wants, and then attaching those feelings in the crowd to him.
 George is going through the process of stealing anchors.
-It does not take a special skill to notice anchors around us when we know what we are looking for, and as coaches and athletes it would pay to think of appropriate anchors to steal.
+It does not take a particular skill to notice anchors around us when we know what we are looking for, and as coaches and athletes, it would pay to think of appropriate anchors to steal.

 There is one word of caution

 Anchors can be negative as well as positive; it is just as easy to create a trigger for behaviour that is not valuable as is the converse.
 A simple case is of an athlete who has an off day at a certain arena or ground, and who feels from then on that that he can never perform in that ground.
-This is the mechanism that builds Phobias, and can be dealt with very quickly by someone trained in simple Phobia removal techniques (it is almost as easy to remove an anchor, as it is to install it.
+This is the mechanism that builds Phobias and can be dealt with very quickly by someone trained in simple Phobia removal techniques (it is almost as easy to remove an anchor, as it is to install it.
 Perhaps I will deal with this in another article).
-However it is best to try and avoid this situation if at all possible.
+However, it is best to try and avoid this situation if at all possible.

 This article first appeared in: